ObjFW/ObjMatrix/README.md

 ## Contributing

-Just create an account on the
+Just create an account on [git.nil.im](https://git.nil.im) and create a pull request.
-[ObjMatrix Fossil](https://fl.nil.im/objmatrix) and post your patch on the [forum](https://fl.nil.im/objmatrix/forum).
-After a few patches, you will be granted commit access.